Dr. Marla Spivak

 Ben Sallmann

-UMN Bee Lab Technician, Honey Bee Health Specialist
+UMN Bee Lab Technician/Researcher

 My interest in honey bees started as a child while working for the family apiary in Wisconsin.
 After pursuing other careers and interests for a decade, bees found me again in 2013, when I began working with queen breeders for Bee Informed Partnership in Northern California.
 Four years later, I transferred to Oregon, where I worked with migratory pollinators and honey producers across the Pacific NW.
 It has been fascinating to observe and compare the different management strategies used by successful commercial operations across the western US.